microsoft/OMS-docker/docs/attach-monitoring-tags.md

-# How to add 'AzureMonitor-Containers' Log Analytics workspace tags to Acs-engine Kubernetes cluster resources
+# How to add Log Analytics Workspace ResourceId tags to Acs-engine Kubernetes cluster resources

 You can either use the Azure Powershell or Azure cli to attach the Log Analytics workspace tag to Acs-engine Kubernetes master nodes.